chef/chef-oss-practices/README.md

 All Progress Chef Open Source projects are released and under the Apache 2.0 license.
 These open source projects serve as the shared foundation for our global community; while advanced features and platform capabilities are part of the Chef 360 commercial offerings.

 Many of the Progress Chef products includes one or more open source [projects](./projects/README.md) — for example, the Chef Infra product is comprised of `chef`, `ohai`, various `mixlib` libraries, and other interdependent tools.
-An overview of the projects can be found

 All open source projects operate and governed by the policies outlined in our [Governance](./policies/governance.md) document.